sjtower/super-lunk-world/room_ideas.md

 1. ~~bring down TNT with CB~~
 1. ~~Throw torch over waterfall~~
-1. ride door up - Needs to be big room? one door, lazers on either side, hang on door for protection
+1. ride door up - Needs to be big room? one door, lazers on either side, hang on door for protection set up with a delay -> rocks on conveyors, or humans on TI, etc.
 1. ~~stand on CB to enter door (moving CB, large CB)~~
 1. ride CB, push PB multiple times?
-1. bring one CB around in a loop multiple times
+1. bring one CB around in a loop multiple times - push PB over FP bridge?
 1. burn bush to release CB
 1. water in to slow CB
 1. ~~elevator to stop CB~~